Month 2, Day 6, Saturday 4:15 p.m.

 “I would like you to consider working for me in a more immediate capacity.
-I’m not sure what led you to your current position, or how they are recompensing you, but I also have both power and influence, and am in need of competent employees with…specialized access.
+I’m not sure what led you to your current position, or how they are compensating you, but I also have both power and influence, and am in need of competent employees with…specialized access.
 I’m willing to work around whatever restrictions you may be under, or even attempt to break them entirely.”

 “I…” She swallowed.
 “It’s too dangerous.”

-“I have no wish to anger you or her, but my employers…they have taken measures against betrayal, and the consequences would be severe.
+“I have no wish to anger you or her, but my employers… They have taken measures against betrayal, and the consequences would be severe.
 Also, I need what they’re offering me.”

 Oliver almost kept pushing, but thought better of it.
 “Well, keep my offer in mind.
 There are ways around all kinds of restrictions, and perhaps they are not the only ones who can provide you what you need.”
 Better to let doubt and discontent slowly fester in Canelo’s mind than be seen as desperate.
 And after all, he wanted to hire someone who didn’t immediately jump to betrayal when an opportunity revealed itself.
 “My men will take you to an undisclosed location to hold your official ‘meeting’ with me.
 You’ll be expected to stay in that location with my proxy for at least half an hour before returning to the University.
 Just in case you’re being followed.”